mongodb/mongo-python-driver/doc/faq.rst

 important to bound the duration of operations during a load spike than it is to complete every operation.

-When :meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all sockets are closed.
+When :meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all idle sockets are closed, and all sockets that are in use will be closed as they are returned to the pool.

 Does PyMongo support Python 3?
 ------------------------------